emberjs/rfcs/text/000-build-notifications.md

 ## Drawbacks

 * Some may find the notifications noisy or unnecessary.
-If so, they can easily tweak the config or remove the add-on.
+If so, they can easily tweak the config or remove the add-on
+* The default for OSX is to include the all the notifications in the notification center, which is a lot.
+This is easily configured, but it can only done after the fact (as far as I know)
 * It’s another dependency

 ## Alternatives